shubataf2489/sep11-freedom-project/blog/entry02.md

 * Place a camera () within your scene to define the viewpoint for users.

+After learning about these tings my understanding of Aframe grew stronger.
+I am planning on making an airplane just like I made a car but I feel as though making a realistic airplane with aframe will be hard but I aspire to do so.

 ## skill
 Organization: I had to organize my code so it was clear.
 Organizing the code was really important because I was learning something new.
 Organization was important for me to undertsand what each code did and if I had a bug.
 The main thing I focused on was indexation to organize my code better.